Foreign relations of India: Africa

+Both countries established diplomatic relations on 6 March 1957.

 Relations between Ghana and India are generally close and cordial mixed with economic and cultural connections.
 Trade between India and Ghana amounted to US$818 million in 2010–11 and is expected to be worth US$1 billion by 2013.
 Ghana imports automobiles and buses from India and companies like Tata Motors and Ashok Leyland have a significant presence in the country.
 Ghanaian exports to India consist of gold, cocoa and timber while Indian exports to Ghana comprise pharmaceuticals, agricultural machinery, electrical equipment, plastics, steel and cement.

 The Government of India has extended $228 million in lines of credit to Ghana which has been used for projects in sectors like agro-processing, fish processing, waste management, rural electrification and the expansion of Ghana's railways.
 India has also offered to set up an India-Africa Institute of Information Technology (IAIIT) and a Food Processing Business Incubation Centre in Ghana under the India–Africa Forum Summit.

 India is among the largest foreign investors in Ghana's economy.
 At the end of 2011, Indian investments in Ghana amounted to $550 million covering some 548 projects.
 Indian investments are primarily in the agriculture and manufacturing sectors of Ghana while Ghanaian companies manufacture drugs in collaboration with Indian companies.
 The IT sector in Ghana too has a significant Indian presence in it.
 India and Ghana also have a Bilateral Investment Protection Agreement between them.
 India's Rashtriya Chemicals and Fertilisers is in the process of setting up a fertiliser plant in Ghana at Nyankrom in the Shama District of the Western Region of Ghana.
 The project entails an investment of US$1.3 billion and the plant would have an annual production capacity of 1.1 million tones, the bulk of which would be exported to India.
 There are also plans to develop a sugar processing plant entailing an investment of US$36 million.
 Bank of Baroda, Bharti Airtel, Tata Motors and Tech Mahindra are amongst the major Indian companies in Ghana.

 There are about seven to eight thousand Indians and Persons of Indian Origin living in Ghana today with some of them having been there for over 70 years.
 Ghana is home to a growing indigenous Hindu population that today numbers 3000 families.
 Hinduism first came to Ghana only in the late 1940s with the Sindhi traders who migrated here following India's Partition.
 It has been growing in Ghana and neighbouring Togo since the mid-1970s when an African Hindu monastery was established in Accra.